-■ NT Literature: Pauline Epistles
+■ NT Literature: Pauline and General Epistles

 Survey of New Testament books from Romans through Philemon, with special emphasis on the integration of Paul's epistles with the narrative of his missionary journeys in the book of Acts.
-Prerequisite: Bib 108.
+In addition, the non-Pauline epistles will be covered, with emphasis on the books of Hebrews, James, I John and I Peter.
+Introductory problems, interpretative problems and the argument and contribution of each book to NT theology will be discussed.
+Bib 316 Three credits, spring semester.